-- 5a.
-The Commission is empowered to adopt delegated acts in accordance with Article 60 to supplement this Regulation where it identifies additional cases of higher risk that affect the Union as a whole and enhanced due diligence measures that obliged entities are to apply in those cases, taking into account the notifications by Member States pursuant to paragraph 5, first subparagraph. - 6.
-Enhanced customer due diligence measures shall not be invoked automatically with respect to branches or subsidiaries of obliged entities established in the Union which are located in third countries referred to in Articles 23, 24 and 25 where those branches or subsidiaries fully comply with the group-wide policies, controls and procedures in accordance with Article 14.
+- 7. The Commission is empowered to adopt delegated acts in accordance with Article 85 to supplement this Regulation where it identifies additional cases of higher risk as referred to in paragraph 1 of this Article that affect the Union as a whole and enhanced due diligence measures that obliged entities are to apply in those cases, taking into account the notifications by Member States pursuant to paragraph 6, first subparagraph, of this Article. - 8.
+Enhanced due diligence measures shall not be invoked automatically with respect to branches or subsidiaries of obliged entities established in the Union which are located in third countries referred to in Articles 29, 30 and 31 where those branches or subsidiaries fully comply with the group-wide policies, procedures and controls in accordance with Article 17.

-Countermeasures to mitigate ML/TF threats from outside the Union
+Countermeasures to mitigate money laundering and terrorist financing threats from outside the Union

-For the purposes of Articles 23 and 25, the Commission may choose from among the following countermeasures:
+For the purposes of Articles 29 and 31, the Commission may choose from among the following countermeasures: